 3 ribs of celery, chopped

-- Heat the olive oil in a large skillet over medium heat.
-Add all the rest of the vegetables and cook until they are soft.
+- Heat the olive oil in a skillet over medium heat.
+Add the celery, pepper, and shallots and cook until the vegetable begin to soften (about five minutes).

 2 tablespoons butter